SamMachariaPhD/exam-system-docs/docs/index.md

 ---

-*DEEPS is developed and maintained by the Department of Mechatronics Engineering at Dedan Kimathi University of Technology, Kenya.*
+*DEEPS is a personal research project by Samuel Macharia exploring decentralized academic data processing solutions.*